 UWC South East Asia

-The Outdoor Education programme is a huge part of the UWCSEA experience, providing students with opportunities to develop UWCSEA profile qualities of resilience, commitment to care, self-management, communication and collaboration.
+The Outdoor Education programme is a huge part of the UWCSEA experience.
+It provides students with opportunities to develop UWCSEA profile qualities of resilience, commitment to care, self-management, communication and collaboration.
 Students take part in a series of expeditions that start in Grade 1 with a sleepover at school and culminates in Grade 11 with the independently planned Project Week.

 A trip to Chiang Mai, Thailand